 The mother archetype, according to Jung, could have either good or negative elements, such as maternal love and warmth, or negative features, such as the horrible mother or goddess of fate.

-Beliefs That Are Complex
+Beliefs Are Just Outright Complex

 Deep-seated religious and spiritual ideas are partly explained as a result of the collective unconscious.
 The similarity and universality of world faiths, according to Jung, led to religion as a manifestation of the collective unconscious.

 For example: Morals, ethics, and conceptions of justice right and wrong could all be explained in the same way.
 That is, through the collective unconscious.

 Jung’s theory of the collective unconscious was used to explain why toddlers and adults might develop fears and social phobias for no apparent cause.
 Fear of the dark, loud noises, bridges, and blood are all thought to be anchored in this collective unconscious, which has been presented as a genetic feature.

 Dreams reveal important information about the collective unconscious.
 Because of the archetypes depicted, Jung thought that specific symbols in dreams are universal.
 To put it another way, the same symbols have diverse meanings for different people.